Walmart Product Photography Is a Competitive Lever, Not a Checkbox

 Images below 500px triggering auto-unpublish.
 The most preventable failure on the platform.
 If you are resizing images for file size or pulling low-res supplier photos, check your pixel dimensions before uploading.
 Always upload at 2000px or higher.

 White background that is not pure white.
 Off-white, light gray, and eggshell all fail Walmart's RGB 255,255,255 requirement.
-The difference is invisible to the human eye in most cases, but it matters to automated compliance checks.
+The difference is invisible to the human eye in most cases, but it matters to Walmart's automated content checks.
 If you are removing backgrounds manually, verify the hex value.
 For more on this, see What are the optimal file output settings for AI e-commerce images?.

 Watermarks or text overlays.
 Common for sellers reusing supplier images from Alibaba.
 Walmart prohibits watermarks, logos, and promotional text on product images.